ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 ### Comparing measured data to a various distributions

-***I have a dataset of binary data consisting of measured $N_s$ successes out of a total of $N$ trials.
-I assume that my data comes from a binomial distribution and I want to perform inference on the true success rate $p$ ***
+***You have a dataset of binary data consisting of measured $N_s$ successes out of a total of $N$ trials.
+You assume that my data comes from a binomial distribution and you want to perform inference on the true success rate $p$ ***

 If N is large, one can use the fact that a binomial distribution approaches a normal distribution.
 The mean of the gaussian approximation is given by: